meilisearch/documentation/learn/getting_started/chapter_4_configuration_and_security.md

 ## Data backup

-MeiliSearch allows you to backup your data using `dumps` or `screenshots`.
+Meilisearch allows you to backup your data using `dumps` or `screenshots`.

-Dumps allow you to export your MeiliSearch instance.
+Dumps allow you to export your Meilisearch instance.
 A dump isn't an exact copy of your database—it is closer to a blueprint that allows you to create an identical dataset.
 It contains all your indexes, documents, and settings, but in a raw unprocessed form.

 Snapshots, on the other hand, are an exact copy of your database.
 The documents in a snapshot are already "indexed" and ready to go, greatly increasing import speed.
-However, as a result, **snapshots are not compatible between different versions of MeiliSearch.**
+However, as a result, **snapshots are not compatible between different versions of Meilisearch.**

 You can read more about [dumps](/reference/features/dumps.md) and [snapshots](/reference/features/snapshots.md) in their dedicated guides.

-## Protecting MeiliSearch
+## Protecting Meilisearch

-MeiliSearch allows you to protect your instances by using API keys.
+Meilisearch allows you to protect your instances by using API keys.
 API keys give you fine-grained control over which users can access which indexes, endpoints, and routes.

-You can protect your MeiliSearch instance by supplying it with an alphanumeric string representing your `master` key:
+You can protect your Meilisearch instance by supplying it with an alphanumeric string representing your `master` key:

 :::: tabs

 ::: tab CLI

-./meilisearch --master-key="your_master_key"
+./Meilisearch --master-key="your_master_key"

 :::